Kelli I. Stajduhar, RN, PhD, FCAHS

 Kelli Stajduhar has worked in oncology, palliative care, and gerontology for almost 30 years as a staff nurse, nurse clinician, clinical nurse specialist, educator, and researcher.
 Her clinical work and research has focused on health service needs for those at the end-of-life and their families and on the needs of marginalized and vulnerable populations.
 Dr. Stajduhar currently leads an international research collaborative on family caregiving involving researchers from the United Kingdom and Australia.
-She is the recipient of several awards: 2010 Anselm Strauss Award from the U.S. National Council on Family Relations in recognition of her outstanding contribution to family research, 2014 Excellence in Nursing Research award from the College of Registered Nurses of BC, and the 2015 Craigdarroch Award for Excellence in Knowledge Mobilization from the University of Victoria.
+She is the recipient of several awards: 2010 Anselm Strauss Award from the U.S. National Council on Family Relations in recognition of her outstanding contribution to family research, 2014 Excellence in Nursing Research award from the College of Registered Nurses of BC, 2015 Craigdarroch Award for Excellence in Knowledge Mobilization from the University of Victoria, 2017 both the Ehor Boyanowsky Academic of the Year Award from the Confederation of University Faculty Associations or BC and the induction into the Canadian Academy of Health Sciences.

 - Professor, School of Nursing and Institute on Aging & Lifelong Health, University of Victoria